Vegan Almond Crescent Cookies

 Have you ever had a crescent cookie?
 They were a classic in my childhood, and we always made them during the holidays to add to our cookie boxes!
 Buttery, crispy, sweet, and flavorful, they’re absolutely perfect for serving with coffee, tea, or a cup of hot cocoa 🙂 did I mention that they are SO cute, too?!

 This version is also much healthier than the classic!
 We switch out the traditional butter, sugar, and flour for more wholesome alternatives.
 Instead, we use my favorite vegan butter from Miyoko’s, almond and oat flours, and maple syrup to sweeten.
 I did keep it classic with the powdered sugar, but I also provide an option for making your own refined sugar-free “powdered sugar” with coconut sugar and tapioca starch.
 Let’s get into exactly what you need to make these healthier holiday cookies!
+They’re fully gluten-free as well — you know we love a good gluten-free cookie recipe around here!

 What do you need to make crescent cookies?